AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 Adobe Experience Manager (AEM) as a Cloud Service offers a set of composable services for the creation and management of high impact experiences.

-This page covers the logical architecture, the service architecture, the system architecture, and the development architecture for AEM as a Cloud Service.
+This page provides an introduction to the logical architecture, the service architecture, the system architecture, and the development architecture for AEM as a Cloud Service.

 ## Logical architecture {#logical-architecture}